fredpolicarpo/IDP_2021/README.md

    - Create a Medium Post

 ## Q3: Obervability as definition of done
- - Study the main challenges regards observability for high demmanded microservice envirionment on the cloud
+ - Study the main challenges regarding observability for high demmanded microservice envirionment on the cloud

 ## Q4: Knowing more details on System Design using a cloud provider